yuummmer/fairy-core/decisions/0002-rulepacks-vs-runner-separation.md

 ## Notes

 - The runner currently supports these check types: `enum`, `required`, `unique`, `foreign_key`, `range`, `url`, `non_empty_trimmed`, `no_duplicate_rows` (aliased as `dup`)
+- **Remediation links**: Rules can optionally specify `remediation_link_column` and `remediation_link_label` to include clickable links in validation reports.
+These links are extracted from the specified column for each failing row and appear in both JSON and Markdown report formats.
+Supported for all check types except `foreign_key`.
 - Rulepacks are stored in `src/fairy/rulepacks/` and licensed CC0-1.0 for maximum reusability
 - The runner is in `src/fairy/validation/rulepack_runner.py` and implements the core validation loop
 - There is ongoing work to unify the two runner implementations (`rulepack_runner.py` and `validator.py`) to reduce duplication